lyricalpaws/NebSite/content/posts/headmates.md

 +++
 title = "Headmates"
-description = "A list of our headmates and what we all look like." date = "2024-04-26" author = "Nebula System"
+Summary = "A list of our headmates and what we all look like :3" description = "A list of our headmates and what we all look like." date = "2024-04-26" author = "Nebula System"